simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-08-24
+<br />**Date image released:**  2024-08-25
-<br />**This image is owned by:**  full Moon
-<br />**Title of the image:**  South Pacific Shadowset
+<br />**Title of the image:**  Fresh Tiger Stripes on Saturn's Enceladus
-<br />**Description for the image:**  The full Moon and Earth's shadow set together in this island skyscape.
-The alluring scene was captured Tuesday morning, August 20, from Fiji, South Pacific Ocean, planet Earth.
-For early morning risers shadowset in the western sky is a daily apparition.
-Still, the grey-blue shadow is often overlooked in favor of a brighter eastern horizon.
-Extending through the dense atmosphere, Earth's setting shadow is bounded above by a pinkish glow or anti-twilight arch.
-Known as the Belt of Venus, the arch's lovely color is due to backscattering of reddened light from the opposite horizon's rising Sun.
-Of course, the setting Moon's light is reddened by the long sight-line through the atmosphere.
-But on that date the full Moon could be called a seasonal Blue Moon, the third full Moon in a season with four full Moons.
-And even though the full Moon is always impressive near the horizon, August's full Moon is considered by some the first of four consecutive full Supermoons in 2024.
+<br />**Description for the image:**  Do underground oceans vent through canyons on Saturn's moon Enceladus?
+Long features dubbed tiger stripes are known to be spewing ice from the moon's icy interior into space, creating a cloud of fine ice particles over the moon's South Pole and creating Saturn's mysterious E-ring.
+Evidence for this has come from the robot Cassini spacecraft that orbited Saturn from 2004 to 2017.
+Pictured here, a high resolution image of Enceladus is shown from a close flyby.
+The unusual surface features dubbed tiger stripes are visible in false-color blue.
+Why Enceladus is active remains a mystery, as the neighboring moon Mimas, approximately the same size, appears quite dead.
+An analysis of ejected ice grains has yielded evidence that complex organic molecules exist inside Enceladus.
+These large carbon-rich molecules bolster -- but do not prove -- that oceans under Enceladus' surface could contain life.
+Explore Your Universe: Random APOD Generator
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2408/FijiMoonsetWangJin.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2408/EnceladusStripes_Cassini_3237.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).